clemenssielaff/notf/pynotf/pynotf/logic.md

 Note that we still not able to catch all infinite loops.
 Namely those that span more than one Event.
 Let's say that `A` schedules a Signal to be emitted from `B`, which schedules a Signal to be emitted from `C` and `C` then back to `A`.
 This way, every Event (`A`->`B`, `B`->`C` and `C`->`A`) sees every Emitter only once an has no way of detecting the cycle.
 This is what we would call a [livelock](https://en.wikipedia.org/wiki/Deadlock#Livelock).
 <br> Then again, even though this would lead to the event loop spinning 100% of the time, it would not actually lock the system up.
 Since there is nothing we can do to stop the inclined developer to fall down this particular hole and the effects are annoying but not critical, we just leave it at that.
 If a livelock ever turns out to be an actual problem, we are sure you could detect them, maybe using heuristics and a little introspection... but until then any effort spend will not be worth it.

+Interestingly, there is yet another case where we are not able to catch livelock cycles: when you connect a Receiver to a completed emitter, the connection will not be made until the epilogue of the current event.
+This triggers the Receiver's "on_complete" function, which in turn might call user-defined code to re-connect to the still completed Receiver and so on.
+At no point do we have any reentrancy and still this is an infinite loop.

 ### Can we enforce acyclicity?